July 12, 2025

 So many beautiful, fully kitted quilts.
 It was hard but I stood firm and resisted any quilt kits purchases.

-It’s funny how their Iris and Peonies are just coming out and mine have bloomed and been spent.
-I guess it means I got double the season length to enjoy them.
+It’s funny how their Iris and Peonies were just coming out and mine have bloomed and been spent.
+I guess it meant I got double the season length to enjoy them.

 Photos just don’t capture the mid-century modern vibe this place had.
 It was quite literally in the middle of nowhere.
 After leaving the main road, there was another 15 minutes drive and not another car to pass on the twisty turning backroads.

-Taliesin is the name of his 37,000 square foot home - no there is not a typo and an extra zero in that number.
+Taliesin is the name of his 37,000 square foot home - no that is not a typo and an extra zero in that number.
 It was not just his home; it housed his studio and a school on an 800 acre estate.
 It was designated a UNESCO World Heritage Site in 2019 and is a National Landmark.
 It contains the only Wright-designed restaurant.
-Tours are available Wisconsin.
+Tours are available.

 My house-mates and I shared some gifts.
 I made these scissor fobs for my roommates and I can now share them here.
 They are from the “I Collect” pattern from WTNT.
-(Need to gather my stuff and get a photo)
+Vicki made us each a project bag.
+Debra gave us each the Wisconsin State pattern.
+Pat gave a little bag of treats - some of which are now gone.
+Stacy gave us each a ceramic tomato filled with M & M’s.

 Next up, the Country Sampler Summer Camp Retreat.